Documentation Index

 resource_agent_1

-Enabling Remote Registry (required)
+Enable Remote Registry (required)

-To enable Remote Registry, follow these steps:
+To enable Remote Registry:

-1. Press [Windows] + [R], and enable the Run command.
+1. Press [Windows] + [R] keys, and enable the Run command.

-2. Enter control and press [Enter].
+2. Enter control and press the [Enter] key.

 4. Double-click Remote Registry to open the Remote Registry Properties (Local Computer) window.